 Spinel Gemstone Evaluation and Valuation

 Color, clarity and weight are the most important considerations in evaluating a spinels quality.
 Spinels are commonly found in larger sizes.
-Red is the most valuable color, followed by orange red, pinkish red and purplish red.
-A fine vivid red Spinel is rarer than a ruby of equal quality, although it doesn’t command a rubies price per carat.
+Red is the most valuable color, followed by orange red, pinkish-red and purplish red.
+A fine vivid red Spinel is rarer than a ruby of equal quality, although it doesn’t command a ruby's price per carat.
 As Spinel is commonly flawless, clarity is a much more important consideration than in Ruby.
 Many fine red spinels have some minute inclusions and are still highly valued.
 Spinel prices have soared in recent years due to increasing awareness of the gemstone and scarcity.

-See a wonderful example of a fine Burma Red Spinel gemstone ring.
+See a wonderful example of a fine Burma Red Spinel gemstone ring